7 Char Val - Instructions

 Even an application as simple as 7CharVal opens up a lot of possibilities for testing and practicing testing.

-Excerpt - Old Apps, New Practices
+Old Apps, New Practices

 I wrote 7CharVal back in 2009 and it remains unchanged since then.
 I revisit it periodically… generally when I’ve forgotten what the bugs are, how it works and what I did with it in the past.